Transipedia/Reindeer-use-cases/README.md

 The use-case 1 is a **mutation sequence search**

-1. Copy the contain of [BRAF_V600.fa](https://github.com/Transipedia/Reindeer-use-cases/blob/main/BRAF_V600.fa).
+1. Copy the contents of [BRAF_V600.fa](https://github.com/Transipedia/Reindeer-use-cases/blob/main/BRAF_V600.fa).
 	![global result](img/case1-select-requests.png)
 	The provided list corresponds to altered/mutated sequences from BRAF gene.
 The most frequent mutations in the CCLE dataset (V600) were selected from the DepMap file  [CCLE_mutations.csv](https://depmap.org/portal/download/all/) (release 21Q4).
 The 31nt kmers were constructed with [seqTailor](http://shiva.rockefeller.edu/SeqTailor/) from the vcf information.